 Nike, Inc. was founded in 1972 as an American sportswear company.
-It was originally called Blue Ribbon Sports by Bill Bowerman, a track-and-field coach at the University of Oregon.
+Originally called Blue Ribbon Sports by Bill Bowerman, a track-and-field coach at the University of Oregon.
 With his former student Phil Knight, they opened their first retail outlet in 1966 and launched the Nike brand shoe in 1972.
-The company was renamed Nike Inc., in 1978 and went public two years later.
+The company was renamed Nike Inc., in 1978.
+It went public two years later.
 By the early 21st century, they had retail outlets and distributors in more than 170 countries.
-Its logo, a curved check mark called the swoosh, was recognized throughout the world.
+The curved check mark called the swoosh is a logo recognized throughout the world.

-Part of Nike’s success is owed to endorsements by such athletes as Michael Jordan, Mia Hamm, Roger Federer, and Tiger Woods.
+Nike’s success is owed in large part to its endorsements.
+Athletes such as Michael Jordan, Mia Hamm, Roger Federer, and Tiger Woods.
 The NikeTown chain stores, the first of which opened in 1990, pay tribute to these and other company spokespersons while offering consumers a full range of Nike products.
-In the 1990s the companies image briefly suffered from revelations about poor working conditions in its overseas factories.
+In the 1990s the company’s image briefly suffered from revelations about poor working conditions in its overseas factories.